 A look at the last few years in NYS to go forward.
 “The examination of people that get swept-up in offering or receiving a corrupt benefit reminds me of the punchline in a joke describing a negotiating process.
 ‘You and I have already decided what you are; now we’re just haggling about the price.”
 The … Continue reading Corruption

 “Ranked Choice Voting (RCV) improves democratic participation for three reasons.
 First, it feels ethical and principled; second; it reduces conflict through majority rule by supporting more choice.
 Third, RCV supports a politics of joy and civil argument.
 Finally, in a society that tends to leave the critical things unsaid, RCV is cheaper.
 It avoids the … Continue reading Ranking Leaders

 The folks at Represent Us in local and state elections all over the United States present three major issues in Unbreaking America (above).
 Every once in a while people get their act so together that you know exactly why you have to do what you have to do.
 Watch it.
 In 2018 When Indivisible established … Continue reading My Represent Us Story

 “The tweets on April 1, 2019, from the think tank people (TTP), are unlikely to be taking advantage, but I’ll leave that for you to judge.
-Many of the observation are through to the end of the month.
-The tweet rate is another algorithm worthy of use, some are hourly, others one or two per … Continue reading April 2019
+Many of the observation are through to the end of the month and new ones for 2020 are noted.
+I also recommend looking at the tweet rate as another … Continue reading April 2019/2020

 “Global finance has expanded without accountability.
 Good news though, the attempts to take down journalism as an agent of facts is failing.
 A network is lining up like dots across a landscape of searches for truth.
 It is sustained with anger, vengeance, honor and integrity and it looks to me like two things.
 First, the … Continue reading Paradise and Panama Jitters